March 2 at 7:30pm

 Spring Series tickets are on sale through the Auditorium Theatre website.

-Malpaso Dance Company and Hubbard Street come together for an exciting collaboration next spring.
-In addition to a work performed by both companies, the two-night engagement features choreography by Malpaso Artistic Director, Osnel Delgado and three-time Princess Grace award winner, Robyn Mineko Williams.
+Malpaso Dance Company and Hubbard Street are coming together for an exciting collaboration!
+In addition to works performed by each company, the two-night engagement features choreography by Malpaso Artistic Director, Osnel Delgado and three-time Princess Grace award winner, Robyn Mineko Williams.

 Larry and Marla Gilbert